Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Stanley Cup Semifinals Game 1: Odds, total, moneyline and other Vegas lines

-Game 1 of the Stanley Cup Semifinals on Thursday, May 18 features the Carolina Hurricanes hosting the Florida Panthers at PNC Arena at 8:00 PM ET on TNT.
-The Hurricanes have -145 odds on the moneyline against the Panthers (+120).
+The Carolina Hurricanes host the Florida Panthers in the opening game of the Stanley Cup Semifinals at PNC Arena on Thursday, May 18, beginning at 8:00 PM ET on TNT.
+The Hurricanes are listed with -145 moneyline odds against the Panthers (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!